-During any financial review, variances against plan are always items of intense discussion and require in-depth analysis.
-Any accounting or finance professional will tell you that the window of time to unearth the cause of variances is critical.
+During any financial review, variances against plans are always items of intense discussion and require in-depth analysis.
+When I look at these discussions, I often see how the window of time to unearth the cause of variances is critical.
 And, of course, this analysis usually occurs during the month-end close process, when things are most hectic.

 Cost of Goods Sold (COGS) refers to the direct costs of all components used during the manufacturing process.
 Researching COGS variances without a complete understanding of where to look (or without the right tools) can lead you down long and time-consuming paths.